bahsim/idgl-dev-system/01-patterns/05-Pattern-Managed-Refactoring.md

 This process is reserved for large-scale, high-risk, architectural changes that fundamentally reshape a part of the system.

 *   **Examples:** Migrating a backend framework, breaking a monolith into microservices, changing a core database paradigm.
 *   **Process:** A deep refactoring **must be escalated to a formal Re-Generation Phase**.
-This is a full **Development Phase** with a specific `Main Goal` of rebuilding a decayed or outdated part of the system.
+This is a full **Development Phase** where the key architectural tasks are AI-assisted.
-*   **Key Step:** The `01_system_design` task for this phase is critical.
-It must use the entire maintenance history from the `sustaining/` folder as a primary input, ensuring that the new architecture is explicitly informed by the documented problems of the old one.
+    *   **Key AI-Assisted Step:** The `01_system_design` task for this phase is critical.
+The practitioner prompts the AI to act as a senior architect, providing the entire maintenance history from the `sustaining/` folder as context.
+The AI's task is to propose a new, clean architecture that explicitly solves the documented problems of the old one.
+    *   **Human Validation:** The practitioner then validates and refines this AI-generated architectural plan before proceeding with the rest of the phase.
 *   **Directory Structure:** A new, numbered `Development Phase` folder is created at the root of the `.idgl` directory.
     ```
     .idgl/04-refactor-backend-to-microservices-phase/